 You can transport paramotors in even smaller cars too!

-So what if you don't have a tow bar, or maybe your car is even smaller than this one?
-Take a look below and you'll see that I even fitted all of my equipment into my girlfriends ford KA!
-Well when you’ve gotta fly, you’ve gotta fly!
+Well, when you’ve gotta fly, you’ve gotta fly!
 I did have to put the back seats down this time, but there was still space on the front seat for any extra items.

 Other ways to transport a paramotor

 The best option to transport a paramotor will always be a van.
-If you have a family like myself you may be reluctant to buy a van, but you do have options.
+If you have a family like myself, you may be reluctant to buy a van, but you do have options.

 One more option available to you is a trailer.
-I haven’t tried this yet but I’ve seen it done lots and I’m actually tempted to try it.
-You’ll be able to stand the paramotor in the trailer in one piece and all you’ll need is some tie downs.
+I haven’t tried this yet, but I’ve seen it done lots, and I’m actually tempted to try it.
+You’ll be able to stand the paramotor in the trailer in one piece, and all you’ll need is some tie downs.
 This leaves the car free for other things, and you won’t have to worry about fuel spills etc.

 I have a trailer so if/when I try this I’ll update this article with some pictures.

-So you’ve checked out some of the ways to transport a paramotor and you can see there are many options.
+So you’ve checked out some of the ways to transport a paramotor, and you can see there are many options.
 If you have any other ideas please share them below and I’ll add them to the article.

-And find out exactly how a paramotor and wing works > HERE.
+And find out exactly how a paramotor and wing works here.